Horizontal Scaling

 - Round-robin is the recommended strategy

-- Session affinity is not required — any instance can serve any request
+- Session affinity is not required — any server process can serve any request

 - WebSocket connections are long-lived; ensure your load balancer supports them